huanshaolin/laravel-echo-server/README.md

 Additional information on broadcasting with Laravel can be found on the official docs: <https://laravel.com/docs/master/broadcasting>

+## Special (install on window)

+Require install: windows-build-tools and node-gyp

 ## Getting Started

 Install npm package globally with the following command: